praparn/kubernetes_202005/WorkShop_2.5_Kubernetes_RealWorld/ingress-nginx/docs/user-guide/nginx-configuration/annotations.md

 The NGINX annotation `nginx.ingress.kubernetes.io/session-cookie-path` defines the path that will be set on the cookie.
 This is optional unless the annotation `nginx.ingress.kubernetes.io/use-regex` is set to true; Session cookie paths do not support regex.

+Use `nginx.ingress.kubernetes.io/session-cookie-samesite` to apply a `SameSite` attribute to the sticky cookie.
+Browser accepted values are `None`, `Lax`, and `Strict`.
+Some browsers reject cookies with `SameSite=None`, including those created before the `SameSite=None` specification (e.g. Chrome 5X).
+Other browsers mistakenly treat `SameSite=None` cookies as `SameSite=Strict` (e.g. Safari running on OSX 14).
+To omit `SameSite=None` from browsers with these incompatibilities, add the annotation `nginx.ingress.kubernetes.io/session-cookie-conditional-samesite-none: "true"`.

 ### Authentication